 The Duxbury Shared License Service is not added to the list of rules (or programs) in your firewall automatically.
-You must edit the Inbound Rules of the Windows Firewall (or a similar list of programs for a third-party firewall) in order to add it.
+To add it you must edit the Inbound Rules of the Windows Firewall (or a similar list of allowed programs if using a third-party firewall).

-Using the Firewall in Windows 7 and Windows 10 as an example:
+Using the Firewall in Windows 10 as an example: